-The IETF Tools Team is a group of volunteers from the IETF community that develops tools to support the work of the IETF itself.
+The IETF community works largely online and Tools Team volunteers from the IETF community develop tools to support all aspects of the work of the IETF.

 Tools Team members participate in a variety of ways.
-Daily, members participate in thetools-discuss mail list, exchanging ideas, answering questions, and collaborating with developers.
+Daily, members participate in the tools-discuss mail list, exchanging ideas, answering questions, and collaborating.
 Monthly, the Tools Team holds a conference call to discuss progress and plan for future steps and directions.
-Liaisons from the IESG, Communications, Secretariat, and RFC Editor join the call for information sharing and coordination.
+Liaisons from the Internet Engineering Steering Group (IESG), IETF communications, IETF Secretariat, and RFC Editor join the calls for information sharing and coordination.
 Finally, on the Saturday before each IETF meeting, the Tools Team hosts the IETF Code Sprint, where a day-long coding effort makes improvements to IETF tools.
-Participants are free to focus on topics of particular interest to them, thereby helping the tools grow organically.